Skip to main content

 Room Volume

-• The height is set by default in Heat Load > Settings but can be overridden in the room's properties in Floor Plan Mode.
+• How to review: The Height is set by default in Heat Load > Settings but can be overridden in the Room's properties in Floor Plan mode.

 Ventilation Air Change Rate